drblue9001/blockchain-backpack/part1.md

 function LockItem(uint64 item_id)
 ```

-Believe it or not, we now have everything needed to rebuild the entire game!
+Believe it or not, we now have everything needed to rebuild the entire economy!